Hyundai Ioniq 5: Singapore

 The Ioniq 5 was released in Singapore in January 2023, in three trim levels: Exclusive, Prestige, and Inspiration, with two powertrain options: Standard Range and Extra Long Range, with the top trim has AWD (dual motor) setup as standard.
 Assembled in the country at the Hyundai Motor Group Innovation Centre facility, it is the first vehicle assembled in Singapore in more than 40 years.
 The plant will initially import the vehicle's fully painted body shell from the Indonesian plant, while other parts are imported from South Korea.
 The first 100 units are designated as the "First 100" limited edition, with "First 100" badging, "First 100" debossing on the seats, and commemorative number plates.

+Taiwan

+The Ioniq 5 was launched in Taiwan on 2 March 2022, with three variants: EV400 (58 kWh), EV500 (72.6 kWh) and EV500 Performance (72.6 kWh AWD).
+In August 2022, the 2023 model year update saw the introduction of the flagship EV600 and EV600 Performance variants, using the 77.4 kWh battery pack.
+The entry-level EV400 variant was discontinued in January 2024 and was later reintroduced in February 2024, with adjustments to equipment options and a few interior features became optional extras.

+The Ioniq 5 N was launched in Taiwan on 5 March 2024.

 Thailand

 The Ioniq 5 was introduced in Thailand on 29 November 2023 at Thailand International Motor Expo 2023 by Hyundai's newly established subsidiary in Thailand, Hyundai Mobility Thailand.
 Imported from South Korea, with three trim levels offered are Premium, Exclusive and First Edition, with two powertrain options: Standard Range and Long Range, both use a RWD (single motor) setup.
 The N Line Long Range variant was added on 20 February 2025.

 The Ioniq 5 N was launched in Thailand on 26 September 2024.

+In June 2026, the Ioniq 5 became locally assembled at Hyundai Mobility Manufacturing Thailand plant in Samut Prakarn only for the N Line Long Range variant.